-When you visit Art Prize, you are faced with lots of incredible art to view in every direction.
+When you visit Art Prize, you are faced with lots of incredible art to view in every direction from public parks to museums.
 I’m sharing tips to help you get the most out of your first Art Prize experience.

 Look online and find out what events will be going on the day you visit.

-What venues do you plan on visiting?
+- What venues do you plan on visiting?

-Who are you bringing with you?
+- Who are you bringing with you?

 That will also determine how many venues are realistic to visit.

 If you are attending with friends, you might want to pick venues that are also near restaurants and nightlife to hang out at after the venues close.

 If you go during the week during the day, the crowds will be lighter.
-On the weekends, the venues on the perimeters of town will be less populated.
+On the weekends, the venues located on the perimeters of town will be less populated.

-There were several Art Prize entries that I would have missed out on seeing if I had not checked instagram and facebook.
-Check under the hashtag #artprize.
+There were several Art Prize entries that I would have missed out on seeing if I had not checked Instagram and Facebook.

-I would suggest saving the outdoor pieces for times after the venues have closed.
+I would suggest saving the outdoor pieces for times after the indoor venues have closed.
 There is still a lot of lighting that will allow you to see the pieces at night and it will help maximize what you see.